Skip to Content

 Balcony rail garden

-If your balcony has a rail that’s just sitting there unused, you’ve got a little goldmine of gardening space on your hands.
-There are loads of different types of railing planters available, which can be hung from or suspended on the balcony rail to grow plants without taking up floor space.
+There are many different types of railing planters available, which can be hung from or suspended on the balcony rail to grow plants without taking up floor space.

 Edge garden

 If you do want to place some herbs on the floor of your balcony, the best spot to put them is, of course, along the edges.
 This is space that you’re unlikely to use much yourself.
-Long rectangular planters or square planters (rather than round pots) are a great space-saving option here.

 Container growing of fruits, vegetables & herbs